AlexOlival/ayo/README.md

 ## Quality Tooling
 If you're on PhpStorm, you should install the Php Inspections (EA Extended) - it's a great static analysis tool.
 The PHP_CodeSniffer is great to warn you about PSR-2 violations, and it can integrate with your editor of choice.
-Also, the Laravel Framework plugin can be helpful.
+Also, the Laravel Framework plugin for PhpStorm can be helpful.

 ## MVP
 Once we have a first working proof of concept, we can merge to `master` and tag a beta release!